dmads98/School-Shootings-Analysis-in-R/project/project.md

 there is a difference in mean number of casualties of school shootings when there is an officer present vs. when there isn’t.

-CORRECT THIS ANALYSIS

-According to the null distribution, the center of the distribution falls at 0, which means that the null hypothesis is supported, and the data does not provide convincing evidence of a difference in median number of casualties of school shootings that occured in Florida vs. other states..

-The 95% confidence interval shows that we are 95% confident that the difference in median casualties of school shootings that occured in Florida vs. those that occured elsewhere is between -.05 dollars and 0.
+The 95% confidence interval shows that we are 95% confident that the difference in mean casualties of school shootings that occured when resource officers were present vs. when they weren’t is between -1.035 dollars and 1.12.

 ### In Line with Previous Literature?